Narrative Systems • Worldbuilding Structure • Visual-Narrative Direction

-World logicRules, factions, history, metaphysics, and setting pressure become easier to understand and use.
+World logicRules, factions, history, pressure, and setting logic become easier to explain and use.

-Quest structureObjectives, choices, stakes, outcomes, and player-facing logic become clearer.
+Quest structureObjectives, branches, stakes, outcomes, and player-facing logic become clearer.

-Tone directionVoice, atmosphere, motifs, visual references, and style direction become more consistent.
+Tone directionVoice, atmosphere, motifs, visual references, and style rules become more consistent.

-Pitch & handoffSummaries, samples, documentation, and project proof become easier for teams, clients, collaborators, or funders to read.
+Pitch & sharingSummaries, samples, and project documents become easier for teams, backers, or collaborators to read.

 Not sure what kind of support fits?
-Send a short note about what already exists, what feels unclear, and what decision the material needs to support.
-I’ll review the project fit and suggest a focused next step.
+Send a short note about what already exists, what feels unclear, and what you are trying to prepare next.
+I’ll suggest a focused next step if there seems to be a useful fit.

 Best Fit